baychub/cb-gsg/Getting-Started.md

 For example, thousands of consecutive readings of the same tag by the same sensor can be compressed into a state of PRESENT with that tag on that sensor.
 Or a tag that has no current reading but whose last reading was at the exit sensor would have a status of EXIT.
 The Inventory window shows these computed status values for each known tag.
 1. Click the three-bar menu button to the left of the Tag Statistics page heading to open the navigation menu.
 2. Click Inventory.
-3. Try placing a tag under a thick piece of metal to simulate removing it from the site, and see how the Last Read time is earlier than the other tags.
+3. Try placing a tag under a thick piece of metal to simulate removing it from the site, and see how the Last Read time is not as recent as the other tags.

 	![Inventory page](https://baychub.github.io/cb-gsg/images/inventory.png)